-Chlamydiae can define as the gram-negative bacteria that go through a complex life-cycle with different forms of intracellular multiplication.
-These are having a variety of metabolically active enzymes.
-Many antimicrobial drugs can inhibit their growth.
-Chlamydiae reproduce via binary fission, and complete their biphasic developmental cycle within 40-60 hours.
+Chlamydiae contribute to the small group of gram-negative bacteria, which go through a complex life-cycle or different phases during their intracellular multiplication.
+They have a variety of metabolically active enzymes.
+Many antimicrobial drugs may inhibit their growth.
+Chlamydiae reproduce via binary fission and complete their biphasic developmental cycle within 40-60 hours.

-- Gram reaction: These give negative gram reaction.
+- Gram reaction: They give a negative gram reaction.

 - Motility: Chlamydiae are generally non-motile.